27 Healthy Breakfast Recipes You Can Use Today

 Shop for vegetarian alternatives

 Soy bacon and sausage, garden burgers, and soy crumbles make great sources of protein for breakfast without the saturated fat of their meat originals.
+Here are 12 things that happen to your body when you skip breakfast.

 Eat half a grapefruit twice a week

 Grapefruits are loaded with folate, found to significantly reduce the risk of stroke.
 However, be cautious if you’re taking regular medications.
 Grapefruit and its juice can interact with medications that have to be processed through the liver.
 Check with your doctor about any possible interactions between grapefruit and any medications you’re taking.
-Here are some other benefits (and dangers) of grapefruit to know about.

 Slice two kiwis into your morning smoothie